-Market segmentation is the activity of subdividing the market along with some commonalities, similarity or kinship.
-It is also classified based on the customer characteristics such as demographic, geographic, behavioral and psychographic or lifestyle segmentation.
-However, the study also identified among those segmentation bases, the company uses geographic location as a major form of segmentation variables.
+Market segmentation is the activity of subdividing the market along with some commonalities, similarities or kinship.
+It is also classified based on the customer characteristics such as demographic, geographic, behavioral, and psychographic or lifestyle segmentation.
+However, the study also identified among those segmentation bases, the company uses geographic location as a major form of segmentation variable.

-The investigation, furthermore, explored that Ambo Mineral Water exploits all the four (4Ps) of marketing mix elements to achieve its target.
-These marketing mix elements are product strategy, price, promotion and place/distribution strategy.
-These are vital to implement the marketing strategy effectively inseparable because each mix affects the other.
+The investigation, furthermore, explored that Ambo Mineral Water exploits all four (4Ps) of marketing mix elements to achieve its target.
+These marketing mix elements are product strategy, price, promotion, and place/distribution strategy.
+These are vital to implementing the marketing strategy effectively inseparable because each mix affects the other.
 Therefore, all the mixes are essential for the company to achieve its customer requirements.
 The company provides two types of products such as; bottled water and plastic water.
-Moreover, these products are produced with excellent qualities because in almost all stages of production, the company gives a high emphasis for quality by objecting the lion share of the market.
-In each stage of the fermentations, there are laboratory technicians who controlled the quality of the water.
+Moreover, these products are produced with excellent qualities because, in almost all stages of production, the company gives a high emphasis on quality by objecting to the lion's share of the market.
+In each stage of the fermentation, there are laboratory technicians who controlled the quality of the water.
 Hence, quality product is the key to the company's success.

-Formatted: Font: 10 pt

-On the other hand, in terms of the pricing strategy, Ambo Mineral Water sets the fair pricing strategy for its customers.
+On the other hand, in terms of the pricing strategy, Ambo Mineral Water sets a fair pricing strategy for its customers.
 The objective is to maximize its profits.
-It has not any written pricing policy; as a result, the prices of the products are depends on different factors like; transportation charges, Competitors' costs, Economic factors, Gross profit costs, Overhead costs, Net profit, Direct costs.
+It has not hadany written pricing policy; as a result, the prices of the products depend on different factors like; transportation charges, Competitors' costs, Economic factors, Gross profit costs, Overhead costs, Net profit, and Direct costs. public relation.

-Promotion strategy is also an essential tool for the practice of the marketing strategy of the company.
-The company promotional tools are advertising, personal selling, sales promotion and public relation.
-Ambo Mineral Water promotes its products by means of erecting artistic notice board in towns, at main public squares, sight catching places, major outlets and inlets, public service stations and on vehicles etc and contributing to popular events by means of sponsoring various exhibitions, music festivals, public gatherings, research forums, etc. Moreover, the company's best way of advertising means is media advertisement.
-This media advertisement includes TV, Radio and newspapers.

-Distribution strategies are concerned with the channels of a firm that employ to make its goods available to customers.
-The distribution system of the company is not brilliant and determines the product's marketing presence and the buyers' accessibility to the product.
-Thus, products availability is not so nice and buyers cannot get the product almost everywhere.
-The selling processes of the products are mainly through intermediaries.
-However, compared to the demand in the market, there is less supply of the product.

-To sum up, even though the marketing strategies of the company are effective, the company faced some problems.
-These are; Lack of research, Economic problem, Intensive competition in the market, seasonality of consumption, Socio cultural problems and the time and cost of awareness creation for the customers.